Insights from Those Who DO Remember

 “How is this to be avoided, among ordinary men, even highly educated ordinary men?
 Frankly, I do not know.
 I do not see, even now.
 Many, many times since it all happened I have pondered that pair of great maxims, Principiis obsta and Finem respice—'Resist the beginnings' and 'Consider the end.'
 But one must foresee the end in order to resist, or even see the beginnings.
 One must foresee the end clearly and certainly and how is this to be done, by ordinary men or even by extraordinary men?” - per Mayer

 Researchers are surely some of the most valuable members of society.
-They are one type of seeker-after-truth, whether medical, scientific, journalistic or historical.
-One of those historical researchers is James Bacque who wrote “Other Losses” and “Crimes and Mercies”, trying to educate the Western world about the “good guys” in WWII not being quite the paragons we would like to think, specifically our genocides and Death Camps.
+They are seekers-after-truth, whether medical researcher, scientific, journalistic or historical.
+One of those historical researchers is James Bacque who wrote “Other Losses” and “Crimes and Mercies”, in which he tries to educate the Western world about the “good guys” in WWII not being quite the paragons we would like to think, specifically, about our genocides and Death Camps.

 “We have followed heroic leaders into disastrous wars while we have largely ignored the people who acted from kindness or wrote the truth.
 Having made false gods, we have made a god of falsity.
 If the truth will set us free, we must first set free the truth.” - James Bacque

-My reaction, therefore, to obvious nonsense - “wokeness”, or mutilating children’s genitals e.g. - is to dismiss it briefly, and ignore it as far as possible, so as not to give it “air time”.
+My reaction, therefore, to obvious nonsense - “wokeness”, or mutilating children’s genitals e.g. - is to dismiss it briefly, and ignore it as far as possible, so as not to give it “air time” … easier said than done if your job is at stake, though

 ― Primo Levi, Moments of Reprieve